India's parliament repeals contentious farming reform law | DW | 29.11.2021

 Farmers constitute a particularly influential voting bloc in India, where over 50% of the population is reliant on agriculture to make a living.
 Farming accounts for about 15% of the nation's $2.7 trillion (€2.27 trillion) economy and over two-thirds of farmers in the country own less than 1 hectare (2 1/2 acres) of land.

-Vishavjot Mann, who joined a weekend rally for agricultural workers in Mumbai, told the AFP news agency that she though the government did not have any sympathy for the farmers.
+Vishavjot Mann, who joined a weekend rally for agricultural workers in Mumbai, told the AFP news agency that she thinks the government does not have any sympathy for the farmers.

 "The government have just announced that they will repeal the laws, not because they think that they were wrong but because they understand that these protests will hamper their election results," she said.